Ground state preparation in $(2+1)$-dimensional pure $\mathbb{Z}_2$ lattice gauge theory via deterministic quantum imaginary time evolution: Conclusion

 In this work, we have applied the deterministic QITE algorithm and the resource reduction using symmetry to the $(2+1)$-dimensional pure $\mathbb{Z}_2$ lattice gauge theory and verified its performance via tensor-network simulations.
 First, we constructed the set of Pauli operators that commute with symmetry generators, which generalizes the previous results~\cite{wang2023symmetry}.
 This leads to a significant reduction of both measurement and gate costs using the general method in Ref.~\cite{Sun:2020dzq}.
 For example, the number of elements in the Pauli pool with a single plaquette support is reduced from 255 to 8.
 The reduction factors are even more substantial in the remaining cases, and we can further combine the resource reduction using the quotient group.
 Then, the numerical simulation was performed using TEBD.
 The QITE results are compared with the Suzuki-Trotterized ITE (without unitary approximation) and the DMRG.
 We confirmed that the energy obtained from the QITE agrees with the DMRG up to $0.1 \%$ error for the coupling value $0.5\leq \lambda \leq 5.0$ up to a twelve-plaquette system (two links in the vertical direction and six links in the horizontal direction).
 The error tends to increase with the value of $\lambda$, which is consistent with the fact that we take the electric ($\lambda=0$) ground state as an initial state of the ITE.
 Moreover, we investigated the dependence of the error on the time step size and system size.
 We confirm that a shorter time step size~$\Delta\tau$ results in a smaller error for $\lambda=0.5$, which implies controllability of QITE errors.
 The error convergence is also observed for $\lambda=2.0$, but worse than that for $\lambda=0.5$.
 We discussed that this may come from the limited size of the Pauli pool support and the initial state.
 The validation of this hypothesis and the improvement are left for future work.
 Finally, we saw that the QITE error slowly increases with the system size, at least the ladder-like geometry in $12\leq N_{\text{link}} (=N_{\text{q}})\leq32$.
 It would be interesting to see how the error scales for larger systems and/or genuine 2D systems.

 Several future directions can be considered.
 First, understanding the dependence on the Pauli support size in a larger lattice would be important to see how the resources scale.
 Additionally, in the large coupling regime, it would be more efficient to use other initial states, such as the ground state in the strong-coupling (magnetic) limit.
 Moreover, to study the effects of noise, a noisy simulation or implementation on the current hardware is also valuable.
 In particular, it would be important to see the robustness of symmetry preservation during the QITE in the presence of noise.
-Finally, an extension to the non-Abelian LGTs would also be important for LGT simulations.
+For the gauge theory perspective, it would also be essential to include dynamical fermions.
+This makes the Gauss's law operators weight-five (Eq.~\eqref{eq:gauss-law} times fermion operator $X_{\bm{n}}$), and the number of Pauli operators in the symmetric pool is obtained by counting the gauge-invariant operators, whose~$Y/Z$ support ($\text{supp}(\bm{\sigma}_{\bar{X}})$) takes the form of closed Wilson loops or open Wilson lines terminated by pairs of fermion operators.
+Finally, an extension to the LGTs with (continuous) Abelian and non-Abelian gauge symmetry would also be important for LGT simulations.